a11599/pmi/README.md

 Inputs:

-- CL: IRQ number (0 - 15).
+- `CL`: IRQ number (0 - 15).

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set.
+- `EAX`: Error code if `CF` set.

-If IRQ 2 was disabled and the IRQ to enable is between 8 and 15, IRQ 2 will be enabled and all IRQs between 8 and 15 except the one which is to be enabled (CL) will be disabled.
+If IRQ 2 was disabled and the IRQ to enable is between 8 and 15, IRQ 2 will be enabled and all IRQs between 8 and 15 except the one which is to be enabled (`CL`) will be set to disabled.

 ## `keyboard` module